BonoAmir/Coffee/README.md

 What I Learned :

--Using intents to open other apps.
+- Using intents to open other apps.

 - Experimenting with some UI components